kleberbaum/pve-qemu-unlocked/README.md

 Proxmox does not support anything other than `x86`/`x86_x64` even though `qemu` which is in it's backend supports to emulate MANY other CPU architectures.

+Furthermore there is currently only support for `alsa` driver while `qemu` has advanced support for jack and pulseaudio.

 Since I felt this is a disservice to `proxmox` and `qemu` as great technologies, I've decided to start fixing it.

 This `Dockerfile` and `make` script will build your own version of `pve-qemu` and remove the `--target-list` configure options enabling all supported CPUs and emulations for the proxmox `pve-qemu` DEB package.